chipsalliance/chisel/docs/src/explanations/memories.md

 ## SRAM

-Chisel provides an API to generate `SRAM` memories, which are currently alternative APIs for `SyncReadMem`.
+Chisel provides an API to generate `SRAMs`, an alternative APIs for `SyncReadMem`.

 The key difference between the `SRAM` and `SyncReadMem` APIs is the former's capability to declare a specific number of read, write, and read-write memory ports, which are interacted with using explicit bundles.